 For example, if your goal this month is $10,000, and you start adding projects to your Schedule for this month, Harpoon will tally up how much revenue you're expecting to get paid from those projects for this month and compare it to your goal for this month.

 This makes it easy to schedule your projects based on your revenue goals.
-As soon as your expected revenue for the current month equals your monthly goal, it's time to start scheduling any additional projects for future months.
+As soon as your expected revenue for the current month equals your monthly goal, it's safe to start scheduling any additional projects for future months.
 With each project you schedule, you'll see how it affects your monthly goals and ultimately your progress towards your yearly goal.

 If the current month's bucket is already full, find room for additional water in a future month's bucket.

 The key is that you now have a dynamic, monthly goal to shoot for that's based on your actual needs.
 And you can now schedule your projects based on how your expected revenue from those projects affects your goal progress.
 You're in control and your work is cut out for you.

 You might opt to break up your year into sprints.
 A sprint is a dedicated period of time where you put in an above-average amount of focused work.
 In the context of Harpoon, the aim of a sprint is to bring in an above-average amount of revenue for a dedicated period of time so you don't need to work as hard during a future period of time.

 For example, one common type of sprint is a quarterly sprint.
 With this type of sprint, you're aiming to overshoot your monthly revenue goal during the first and third quarters of the year, so you can take it easy during the second and fourth quarters, the later quarters being associated with early summer vacations and family holidays.

 A sprint is bringing in an above-average amount of revenue for a dedicated period of time.